View semester dates

 Extend your solo performance skills and potential as a versatile singer.

-Intensive individual teaching combines with collaborative peer learning sessions and performance classes that encourage curiosity and diversity, enriching your potential as a distinctive musician.
+Intensive individual teaching combines with collaborative peer learning sessions, coaching with professional accompanists, and performance classes that encourage curiosity, diversity, and excellence, enriching your potential as a distinctive, versatile musician.

-This course is led by Susan Young, who has considerable experience as both a dedicated teacher and an active performer with industry knowledge and insight.
-Her current and former students can be found in international opera companies, young artist programmes, West End musicals and award-winning consorts.
+This course is led by Susan Young, who has considerable experience as both a dedicated teacher, a vocal health specialist, and an active performer with great industry knowledge and insight.
+Her current and former students can be found in international opera companies, young artist programmes, West End musicals, award-winning professional consorts and choirs, as well as music administration and teaching posts.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.